Home » Projects » Furniture Tips & Makeovers » Furniture Painting Tips » A Better Alternative To Chalk Paint (Best Type of Paint for Wood)

 1. This product is MUCH less expensive.
 I give a full cost break-down in my post Why I Don’t Use Chalk Paint, showing the drastic expense of chalk paint versus my favorite paint for furniture.

-2. Not only is it much cheaper, but it is also easier to use.
+2. Not only is it cheaper, but it is also easier to use.
 There is definitely a learning curve when it comes to waxing furniture.
 With this technique, you can get the same look of dark wax with much less effort.

 3. This product is also much more durable, providing a long-lasting finish for years to come.